RahulReddyRavipally96/ResumeCraftAI/README.md

 # ResumeCraft AI
-A full-stack AI-powered resume and cover letter generator built with React + Flask + OpenAI.
+A full-stack resume and cover letter generator built with React + Flask + OpenAI.

 ## Description